-The soil and groundwater samples collected during this investigation will be submitted to a State of California Department of Health Services certified hazardous waste laboratory.
-The groundwater samples will be analyzed for Total Petroleum Hydrocarbons as Diesel (TPH-D) and TPH as Gasoline (TPH-G) according to a modified EPA Method 8015, as well as Volatile Organic Compounds including oxygenates according to EPA Method 8260.
-Prior to analysis, PSI will instruct the laboratory to use the Silica Gel Cleanup Method (Method 3630C) for the TPH-D analyses.
+The groundwater samples collected during this investigation will be submitted to a State of California Department of Health Services certified analytical laboratory.
+The groundwater samples will be analyzed for Total Petroleum Hydrocarbons as Gasoline (TPH-G) according to EPA Method 8015M, as well as Volatile Organic Compounds including oxygenates according to EPA Method 8260.
+The VOC analyses will not include Methyl Tertiary Butyl Ether (MTBE).